6 Girl Boss YouTube Playlists for Mental Health & Wellness

 - Filling in gratitude log

 - Night pages (stream of consciousness)

 - Using my aromatherapy diffuser (I use lavender essential oil at night to promote relaxation and calmness before going to bed)

 - Setting the “Sleep Cycle” app (my current alarm clock)

-No post of mine is complete without revisiting the theme of being kind to yourself.
-The videos I compiled in this playlist all have this same theme – being kind to yourself means living in a way that embraces your imperfections.
+No post of mine is complete without revisiting the theme of practicing self-compassion.
+The videos I compiled in this playlist all have this same theme – practicing self-compassion means living in a way that embraces your imperfections.
 I hope that some of these videos will inspire you to enact positive change in your own life through the way that you think about yourself, others, and the world.
 After all, our mental health ultimately comes down to our cognitions and the psychological paths we take in response to events.
 When we support our health, we make it easier to tackle our goals and dreams with relentless fervour.
 All a part of a day’s work for a girl boss!

 Always remember to love (ARTL),